Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/com.unity.formats.fbx.md

     * Quads or Triangles
 * SkinnedMeshRenderers with the following exceptions:
     * Humanoid rigs are not supported
-    * Meshes in bone hierarchy are not supported
+    * Meshes in bone hierarchies are not supported
 * Materials as Phong if the material has specular; Lambert in all other cases
 * Textures
-* Game Cameras as film cameras with 35mm TV Projection.
+* Game Cameras are exported using the sensor back settings for 35mm TV Projection (width = 0.816 inches, height = 0.612 inches).
 These camera attributes are also exported:
     * Projection type (perspective/orthographic)
-    * Aperture Width and Height (Height set to 0.612 inches, and width calculated based on aspect ratio; for Game Cameras, aspect ratio is dictated by the display viewport)
     * Aspect ratio
+    * Aperture Width and Height (shown as "Sensor Size" in Unity, in milimiters.
+The height is set to 0.612 inches, and the width is relative to the aspect ratio)
     * Focal length
-    * Vertical field of view
+    * Vertical field of view.
+The default aperture mode is vertical.
     * Near and far clipping plane
-* Physical Cameras
+* Physical Cameras (cameras for which the "Physical Camera" checkbox is enabled.
-    * Sensor Size
     * Lens Shift
     * Focal Length
 * Lights of type *Directional*, *Spot* , *Point*, and *Area*; also the following light attributes: